uroljon-dev/reuseMe/README.md

 # reuseMe
-About Web based artifact for showing locations for donating, selling, and exchanging unused items.
+Web based artifact for showing locations for donating, selling, and exchanging unused items.